Courses ofInstruction

 Today’s health care leaders need 21st Century management and entrepreneurship foundations amidst changing landscapes in technology, industry structure, labor relations, among other pertinent trends.
 With a public health concentration, students can embark on a transformative journey at the intersection of health and business.
 This unique program offers students an interdisciplinary educational opportunity spanning biology, chemistry, anthropology, economics, education, and other interdisciplinary studies.
 This concentration offers comprehensive opportunities for students to approach healthcare management and entrepreneurship within a liberal arts context.

-Students choosing this concentration must complete the four core courses required for the minor: PBHL 100 Intro to Public Health, PBHL 201 Intro to Epidemiology or PBHL 301 Critical Social Epidemiology, GSIJ 204 Politics of Health, and one additional course from the list of core electives (https://www.hws.edu/catalogue/public-health.aspx).
+Students choosing this concentration must complete: PBHL 100 Introduction to Public Health; PBHL 201 Introduction to Epidemiology or PBHL 301 Critical Social Epidemiology; GSIJ 204 Politics of Health; and one additional course from the list of core electives (not a tools course).

 Spanish for Business Management and Entrepreneurship